 Making Fabric Covered Cards

 Create beautiful unique greeting and gift cards using fabric.
 You can use your fabric scraps or buy yardage for the project.
-This is a guide about making fabric covered cards.
+This is a page about making fabric covered cards.

 February 8, 20080 found this helpful

 Create a miniature piece of art for trade, home decorating, or use as a decorative gift tag.

 - diamond glaze

 - fabric stiffener

 - plastic gloves (optional)